typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-misused-spread.md

 ---
-description: "Disallow using the spread operator on types that can't be spread."
+description: 'Disallow using the spread operator when it might cause unexpected behavior.'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑
 >
 > See **https://typescript-eslint.io/rules/no-misused-spread** for documentation.

 The [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) (`...`) is a powerful feature in JavaScript, but it can only be used with types that support it.
-This rule disallows using the spread operator on types that can't be spread, or types that spreading them in specific cases can lead to unexpected behavior.
+This rule disallows using the spread operator on types where spreading can lead to unexpected behavior.

 ## Examples